bpftrace/bpftrace/docs/reference_guide.md

 Could not add uprobe into middle of instruction: /bin/bash:main+1
 ```

-Unless you use --unsafe option:
+If bpftrace is compiled with `ALLOW_UNSAFE_PROBE` option, you can use --unsafe option to skip the check:

 ```
 # bpftrace -e 'uprobe:/bin/bash:main+1 { printf("in here\n"); } --unsafe'